-Assessment Attending/active participation assessed by peer team members, too: Efforts and engagement shown 'in-class' and in the client-student (consulting) situation; demonstrated ability to access internal and external data- sources to solve the problem , final report , and team presentation .
-Non-attending/no participation : Quality of a scholarly review article (approx. 20 pages) on topical issues relevant for example to the consulting sector.
-Topics will be provided exclusively at the beginning of the term on students' written request by the lecturer - they cannot be chosen individually.
+members: Efforts and engagement shown 'in-class' and in the client-student (consulting) situation; demonstrated ability to access internal and external data-sources to solve the problem (30%), final report (50%), and team presentation (20%).
+Non-attending/no participation: Quality of a scholarly review article (20 text pages; approx. 10,000 words plus references, appendices if needed) on topical issues relevant for example to the consulting sector.
+Topics will be provided exclusively at the beginning of the term on request by the lecturer - they cannot be chosen individually.
 The due date of the work will be determined.
 A brief 'contract' based on an exposé provided by the student will be signed or agreed upon by the candidate and the lecturer.
 It is expected that the student shows exceptional effort for being provided an exception, i.e. non-attending.
 Knowledge of the basic literature listed below is required as well as proficiency in writing scholarly papers (80%).
 The paper should be presented to the attending students (15 Minutes) following by an in-depth discussion (20%).
 The paper has to be written and presented in German, as German is the official language of the course.
-The student may choose to additionally create an English version as well.
-Assessment language German ······································ Evaluation criteria and criteria for awarding marks Attending/active participation: See above; clients' satisfaction and evaluation; breadth and depth of analyses; quality of report (content and formal requirements); quality of presentation (content and presentation skills) Non-attending/no participation: Content (complexity and difficulty), structure, comprehensiveness, writing, quantity and quality of scholarly sources used, and formal issues (e.g. citation and layout) - in short rigor and relevance and quality of presentation (content and presentation skills).
-Required readings Grant, R.M.: "Contemporary Strategy Analysis", 9 th ed., Wiley (ISBN: 9781119120834) Nippa, M. & Petzold, K. "Functions and Roles of Management Consulting Firms - an Integrative Theoretical
+The student may decide to provide an extra Assessment language English version, too.
+German Evaluation criteria and Attending/active participation: See above; clients' criteria for awarding marks satisfaction and evaluation; breadth and depth of analyses; quality of report (content and formal requirements); quality of presentation (content and presentation skills) Non-attending/no participation: Content (complexity and difficulty), structure, comprehensiveness, writing, quantity and quality of scholarly sources used, and formal issues (e.g. citation and layout) - in short rigor and relevance and quality of presentation (content and presentation skills).
+Required readings Grant, R.M.: "Contemporary Strategy Analysis", 9 th ed., Wiley (ISBN: 9781119120834) Nippa, M. & Petzold, K. "Functions and Roles of Management Consulting Firms - an Integrative Theoretical Framework."

-Management Consulting Firms - an Integrative Theoretical Framework."
 In: A.F.
-Buono (Ed.), Developing Knowledge and Value in Management Consulting: Research in Management Consulting, Volume 2.
+Buono (Ed.), Developing Knowledge and Value in Management Consulting: Research in Management Consulting, Volume 2 .
 Information Age: Greenwich, CT: pp. 209-230.
+Supplementary readings Nippa, M. & Schneiderbauer, D. (2004) "Erfolgsmechanismen der Top-Management-Beratung.
+Einblicke und kritische Reflexionen von Branchenken- nern."
+Physica: Heidelberg, Berlin.